rubycocos/rubycocos.github.io/02-stefan-haslinger-octopod.md

 </>

-Thanks for your time and answers and - of course - thanks for the great octopod theme and tools!
+Thanks for your time and answers and - of course - thanks for the great Octopod theme and scripts!